 - to economic organizations for implementing projects on investment in infrastructure of cemeteries and graves and for the purposes of transfer of the land use rights attached to the infrastructure.

-LURs obtained by way of allocation without collection of land use fees cannot be exchanged, assigned, donated, leased, mortgaged, guaranteed or used as a capital contribution; and the land users are not entitled to compensation for land when the State resumes possession of the land.
+Land plots obtained by way of allocation with the collection of land use fees can be transferred, donated, leased, mortgaged, guaranteed or used as a capital contribution, etc. In addition, land users are entitled to compensation for land when the State resumes possession of the land.

-The current foreign property ownership regulations took effect on 1 July 2015 and allow all foreign individuals and organizations that invest in developing residential projects in Vietnam, as well as foreign-invested enterprises, RO or branches of foreign enterprises, foreign investment funds, branches of foreign banks operating in Vietnam and foreigners who have a visa to enter Vietnam to own properties in Vietnam.
-The ownership rights include the right to use, sell, lease out, donate, bequeath, mortgage or contribute houses as capital to a legal entity.
-However, if the residential houses are located on leased land, then foreigners may lease out such residential houses only.
+Currently, Vietnam allows foreign companies that develop residential projects in Vietnam, foreign-invested enterprises, representative offices and branches of foreign companies, foreign investment funds, branches of foreign banks operating in Vietnam and foreigners who have a visa to enter Vietnam to own selected properties in Vietnam.
+The ownership rights generally include the right to transfer, sell, lease out, donate, bequeath, mortgage, contribute as capital, etc.

-Foreigners are allowed to own residential housing (including apartments and individual residential houses) under investment projects for the construction of residential housing, but not the houses beyond a real estate project.
-The total number of units owned by foreigners may not exceed 30% of the total units in one apartment building and not exceed 250 landed property units in one particular administrative award.
+Foreigners are allowed to own residential houses (including apartments and individual residential houses) in a new residential/commercial project.
+The total number of units owned by foreigners may not exceed 30% of the total units in one apartment building and not exceed 250 landed property units (i.e., houses) in one ward/commune.
+There is no limit on the number of apartments or houses for a foreigner.

-Foreigners are permitted to own apartments for a maximum term of 50 years (with a renewal possibility upon expiration) and foreign companies are permitted to own apartments for a term equal to the term recorded in its IRC prior to the expiry of the period of residential house ownership.
-The owner can give or sell this house for the subjects who are permitted to own houses in Vietnam.
-If the time limit of ownership is over but the owners do not sell or donate such property, then that property shall belong to the State of Vietnam.
+Foreigners are permitted to own apartments for a maximum term of 50 years (with a renewal possibility upon expiration) and foreign companies are permitted to own apartments for a term equal to the term recorded in its IRC.
+The owner may sell his/her/its apartments/houses to those who are permitted to own real properties in Vietnam.